-The examples could be endless, because as said, everything is copied, no matter the size or the cost, so I’m going to bring in my personal experience on counterfeit goods and brands.
+The examples could be endless because as said, everything is copied, no matter the size or the cost, so I’m going to bring in my personal experience on counterfeit goods and brands.

-Or top luxury clothing brands like… Lare Boss, Peier Caillar or even the worldwide famous… Yanpeng Armani.
+Or top luxury clothing brands like… Lare Boss, Peier Caillar or even the universally famous… Yanpeng Armani.
 Check out the signs from some of the shops, with a registered trademark symbol in some of them:

 So the question remains the same: why do Chinese copy so much and apparently with so little regard for the work and rights of the others?

 First of all, in the Chinese culture, copying has never been neither illegal nor frowned upon or seen as a lack of talent.
 Never.
-In fact, the way to learn for long time ago is the repetition, the exact reproduction of the master’s work and teachings.
+In fact, the way to learn for a long time ago is the repetition, the exact reproduction of the master’s work and teachings.

 In China, to copy something is to show respect to the author.
-This is because copying (or trying to replicate as close as possible) is still considered the best way to learn, an acceptable method of study, especially in art and crafts, where it’s more easy to do so, but also in business, where knowing and reproducing the steps of the successful ones is something considered normal: if I can copy the best, it means I’m as good as him! becomes If I can do the handbags like Prada, it means I’m as good as Prada, and if I’m as good as Prada, I’m Prada.
+This is because copying (or trying to replicate as close as possible) is still considered the best way to learn, an acceptable method of study, especially in art and crafts, where it’s easier to do so, but also in business, where knowing and reproducing the steps of the successful ones is something considered normal: if I can copy the best, it means I’m as good as him! becomes If I can do the handbags like Prada, it means I’m as good as Prada, and if I’m as good as Prada, I’m Prada.
 Philosophy to live by.

 The best example of this culture is in the Chinese calligraphy.
 Traditionally, the study and practise of calligraphy was (and still is) based on copying masterpieces from reputed calligraphers, thus learning them by copying strictly, continuously, until the hand moves routinely and the copy becomes perfect.
 Any deviation or personal deviations from the model were seen as a failure of the student, and so that, dismissed.
-School’s educational system is the same: creativity is not really welcome, and the “copy and reproduce” scheme is the proper way to pass the tests, specially the Gaokao.
+School’s educational system is the same: creativity is not really welcome, and the “copy and reproduce” scheme is the proper way to pass the tests, especially the Gaokao.
 So when you finish all your studies, it’s understandable that this kind of mentality keeps stuck in your head for the rest of your professional career.

 There are mundane reasons too!
 Easy money is the main one, of course.
 By copying successful brands with well-known and established products, Chinese companies skimp on R&D and materials costs, selling the product to a market which cannot really differentiate between a BlackBerry and a BlockBerry, as they look the same… thus cornering a big part of the (huge) Chinese market for themselves.